-There is a legal requirement that a meeting must be held four weeks after your child goes into care (called a “looked after” child (LAC).
+There is a legal requirement that a meeting must be held four weeks after your child goes into care – this is called a “looked after” child (LAC) review.
 If your child remains in care, there must be a second review no more than three months after that and then further reviews must be held at least every six months (or sooner, if needs be).
-These meetings include the professionals involved in your child/ren’s lives who will all contribute to say how they think your child is doing and if there’s anything that needs to be put in place to help them further.
-It is also required that the “care plan” for your child/ren is reviewed at every review and thought is given as to whether anything needs to change.
+These meetings include the professionals involved in your children’s lives who will all contribute to say how they think your children are doing and if there’s anything that needs to be put in place to help them further.
+It is also required that the “care plan” for your children is reconsidered at every review and that thought is given to whether anything needs to change.
 This ranges from contact arrangements, to placement options, to legal status – anything which affects your child and you.

-The people that you expect to attend is yourself, the other parent, the children if they are old enough, advocates for yourself and your children, chairperson (usually an Independent Reviewing Officer), minute taker, foster carer, foster carer social worker, the children’s social worker, social worker’s manager, any health professionals involved or therapists, education professionals and if applicable a domestic violence keyworker.
+The people that you expect to attend are: yourself, the other parent, the children if they are old enough, advocates for yourself and your children, a chairperson (usually an Independent Reviewing Officer, IRO), a minute taker, the foster carer and foster carer social worker, the children’s social worker, the social worker’s manager, any health professionals, therapists or education professionals who rea involved, and if applicable a domestic violence keyworker.
 You should know everyone at this meeting.

-The social worker and Chair should also make sure you know that you can have an advocate with you at this conference.
+Although you do not have the legal right to have someone with you, the social worker and chair should also make sure you know that you can have an advocate with you at this conference.
 The advocate can be a family law solicitor, a friend, or someone like your community psychiatric nurse or key worker.
-You do not have the legal right to have someone there, but the social worker/Chair should make you aware that you can.
 It helps to have someone who can take notes, and generally those present behave better when you have an advocate present.

-You should receive minutes after each meeting, make sure these reflect accurately what was discussed and if not, you can contact the IRO and challenge them.
+You should receive minutes after each meeting – make sure these reflect accurately what was discussed and if not, you can contact the Independent Reviewing Officer and challenge them.